sravanpannala/blog/content/posts/nba-draft-age-1/index.md

 In this study, I analyze the success rate and peak performance of drafted NBA players with draft age as the primary sorting mechanism.
 Further effects of what pick number the player is drafted at (a measure of talent) are also analyzed.
 I have shown that the initial premise I started the study on is wrong and that older players who are more productive in the NBA are few and far between.

 I want to thank [Crow](https://twitter.com/bballstrategy), [Kostya Medvedovsky](https://twitter.com/kmedved), and [Krishna Narsu](https://twitter.com/knarsu3), whose discussions and inputs were valuable to this study.
 Thank you for reading, and any feedback is appreciated.
 You can reach me on Twitter at [@SravanNBA](https://twitter.com/SravanNBA).
+Retweets and other forms of sharing this article are welcome and appreciated.

 ## Additional Reading
 - [What is the best way to draft?](https://www.bourbonstreetshots.com/2020/07/28/what-is-the-best-way-to-draft/) by [Shamit Dua](https://twitter.com/FearTheBrown)